- The first skyscraper was built in Chicago in 1884.

 When American architect and engineer William LeBaron Jenney designed Chicago’s Home Insurance Building in 1884, it rose to the then-astounding height of 180 feet, spawning fierce debate about its safety and forcing the city to change its building codes.

-Generally considered to be the first skyscraper, the building employed skeleton construction, a technique still used to build today’s supertall towers—though it’s unlikely that Jenney could have imagined buildings such as Saudi Arabia’s Jeddah Tower, which will ascend 3,281 feet into the desert sky.
+Generally considered to be the first skyscraper, the building employed skeleton construction, a technique still used to build today’s supertall buildings—though it’s unlikely that Jenney could have imagined buildings such as Saudi Arabia’s Jeddah Tower, which will ascend 3,281 feet into the desert sky.

-Think all supertall buildings need to be constructed out of steel, concrete, and glass?
+Think all supertall skyscrapers need to be constructed out of steel, concrete, and glass?
 Although the 1,148-foot W350 Project will consist of some steel (it’s currently designed to have a 9:1 wood-to-steel ratio), Sumitomo Forestry and architecture firm Nikken Sekkei believe they can build a beautiful wooden tower that will be able to withstand Tokyo’s seismic activity.

 With the boom in supertall future skyscrapers comes the problem of how to move people thousands of feet vertically, and elevator manufacturers such as Kone, Thyssenkrupp, and Otis Elevator have realized that the traditional method of using cables and pulleys leaves much to be desired.
 As a result, these innovators have been experimenting with everything from carbon-fiber cables to magnetic systems that would allow elevators to also move sideways, opening up new options in big building design.

 As anyone who has tried to buy property in Manhattan will tell you, space is at a premium—and you will pay accordingly.
-To get around that issue, developers have begun to construct skinny supertall buildings with width-to-height ratios ranging from 1:10 to 1:23, a trend that opens up new design opportunities and will drastically alter the Big Apple’s skyline.
+To get around that issue, developers have begun to construct skinny supertall skyscrapers with width-to-height ratios ranging from 1:10 to 1:23, a trend that opens up new design opportunities and will drastically alter the Big Apple’s skyline.